yu-ming-chen/tp/docs/UserGuide.md

 (Contributed by Wen Hao)

-The purpose of this document is to serve as a guide for new users on how to get started with NUSave as well as to provide a detailed reference for veteren users on how to use the different commands that are available within NUSave.
+The purpose of this document is to serve as a guide for new users on how to get started with NUSave as well as to provide a detailed reference for veteran users on how to use the different commands that are available within NUSave.

 ## 2. About the User Guide